Saigon Nightlife: The Best Bars and Clubs

 Note: As you are most likely to be the only foreigner inside, it is possible that you won’t be allowed entry.

 Beer bars and beer gardens are another craze in Vietnam.
-You would need more than one liver to try all of them.
+You would need a spare liver to try all of them.
 Vuvuzela Beer bars (several locations), a concept most similar to Hooters in the States, are probably the most famous and popular in the city.
 You could also check out Kingdom in District 1 and Poc Poc Beer Garden in District 3.
 All of them have very loud music.
-For a quieter spot to enjoy a beer, there’s always sports bars such as Red or Phatty’s Pub.
+For a quieter spot to enjoy a beer, there’s always sports bars such as Phatty’s Pub.

-As the Saigon nightlife scene is always rapidly changing, we invite you to leave comments on this page to let us know if any of the nightclubs or bars mentioned here are closed.
-Don’t hesitate to share your favourite spots with us, too!
+As the Saigon nightlife scene is always rapidly changing, we invite you to leave comments on this page to share your favourite spots with us, too!

 Banner Image source: Air 360 Sky Lounge